 What is the ratio of Bitcoin to other cryptocurrencies that the exchange offers?

 What is the maker taker fee for the exchange?

 What is the reputation of the exchange at some point in time?

 What is the geographic location of the exchange?

-What is the net balance of an exchange at some time?
+What is the net balance of an exchange at some point?

-All these above factors interlink to each other, in a mesh form of haphazard criss-cross, affecting each other directly and indirectly, so as to decide what would be the Bitcoin exchange rate at some time, and determining how does the Bitcoin exchange rate work for that particular exchange in the near future.
+All the above factors interlink with each other, in a mesh form of haphazard criss-cross, affecting each other directly and indirectly, so as to decide what the Bitcoin exchange rate will be at some point, and determining how the Bitcoin exchange rate will work for that particular exchange in the near future.